-Draper City is committed to providing safe, clean, drinking water.
-Residents and commercial customers can do their part by conserving water, and ensuring their plumbing is in compliance with ordinances and codes.
+Draper City is committed to providing safe, clean drinking water.
+Residents and commercial customers can do their part by conserving water, and ensuring their plumbing complies with ordinances and codes.
 Below are water conservation tips, resources for the backflow prevention program, and fluoridation information.

 Water Conservation Tips

-Download the Water Conservation Tips PDF.
-With this document you can view advice on water usage for both indoors and outdoors.
+Download the Water Conservation Tips document for advice on both indoor and outdoor water usage.
 Below are the top 10 most popular tips: